2022–23 Texas A&M Aggies men's basketball team

 The 2022–23 Texas A&M Aggies men's basketball team represented Texas A&M University during the 2022–23 NCAA Division I men's basketball season.
-The team was led by fourth-year head coach Buzz Williams and played their home games at Reed Arena in College Station, Texas as a member of the Southeastern Conference.
+The team were led by fourth-year head coach Buzz Williams and played their home games at Reed Arena in College Station, Texas as a member of the Southeastern Conference.
 They finished the season 25-10, 15–3 in SEC play to finish in second place.
 As the No. 2 seed in the SEC tournament, they defeated Arkansas and Vanderbilt to advance to the championship game, where they lost to Alabama.
 The Aggies received an at-large bid to the NCAA Tournament as a No. 7 seed, where they were defeated in the first round by Penn State.

 Previous season

 The Aggies finished the 2021–22 season 27–13, 9–9 in SEC play to finish in a five-way tie for fifth place.
-As the No. 8 seed in the SEC tournament, they defeated Florida, Auburn, and Arkansas to advance to the championship game where they lost to Tennessee.
+As the No. 8 seed in the SEC tournament, they defeated Florida, Auburn, and Arkansas to advance to the championship game, where they lost to Tennessee.
 They received an at-large bid to the National Invitation Tournament as a No. 1 seed.
 They defeated Alcorn State, Oregon, Wake Forest, and Washington State to advance to the NIT championship game.
-There they lost to Xavier.
+There, they lost to Xavier.